 Food businesses: we are temporarily waiving our 'Paid for advice fees', find out how we can support you.

-This will not result in any delays to key decisions, particularly relating to the council’s response to the current situation.
 Urgent decisions will continue to be made in accordance with the officer and members schemes of delegation detailed in the council’s Constitution and urgent decision-making procedures.

 Emergency powers legislation from both Westminster and the Welsh Government suspends certain statutory duties and timescales during this emergency period.
 This removes the need for an Annual General Meeting in May and will permit the continuance of existing appointments.

 Update 7 July, virtual council meetings: a recording of Newport City Council's 24 June Cabinet meeting was published.